talicopanda/social-media-influence-analysis/README.md

 ![./content_market.png](./assets/content_market.png)

 Note that in a real social-media scenario, a user is usually both a consumer and a producer to some degree.
 For the sake of this project, we thus consider a user as both a distinct producer and a distinct consumer within the community.
-See [Design Decisions](#design-decisions) for a discussion on the above.
+See [Additional Design Decisions](#additional-design-decisions) for a discussion on the above.
 The former is characterized only by the user's original tweets and also their retweets that are further retweeted within the community, and the latter is characterized only by the user's retweets.

 ## Influence